Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Add parity for complement identities (x & ~x => 0, x | ~x => all ones) across CLI/FFI, preserving result ids and removing dead nots.
 - [x] Add C++ parity coverage for 64-bit complement folding (`x & ~x`) so CLI/FFI/optimizer stay aligned on width-aware bitwise rewrites.
 - [x] Add CLI/FFI parity for width-aware bitwise identities on 64-bit operands (band with all ones, bor with zero, bxor with self) to keep Rust outputs aligned with spirv-opt.
-- [x] Extend CLI/FFI parity to 32-bit bitwise identities (band with all ones, bor with zero, bxor with self) so width coverage is complete across identities.
+- [x] Extend CLI/FFI parity to 32-bit bitwise identities (band with all ones, bor with zero, bxor with self) so width coverage is complete across identities (CLI parity + FFI regressions for 32-bit complements/identities).
 - [x] Add parity for factoring a shared multiplicand with summed constant coefficients (x*2 + x*3 => x*5) across CLI/FFI and C++ outputs.
 - [x] Add parity for factoring a shared constant across distinct multiplicands (x*4 + y*4 => (x+y)*4) across CLI/FFI and C++ outputs.
 - [x] Add parity for factoring a shared symbolic multiplicand across subtraction (a*b - a*c => a*(b-c)) across CLI/FFI and C++ outputs.